The Four Mountains Task

 Comparison to original

 While the GettingLost.ca Four Mountains Task shares many similarities with Hartley and Colleagues' Four Mountains Test, such as the general trial structure, timing, and stimuli, there are some very important differences between the two tasks.
 The most salient is the stimuli and foil generation procedure.
-The GettingLost.ca Four Mountains Task makes use of procedurally generated stimuli, whereas the original (to my knowledge) has a single set of 20 stimuli available.
+The GettingLost.ca Four Mountains Task makes use of procedurally generated stimuli, whereas the original (to my knowledge) has a static set of stimuli available.

 The original test also makes use of categorically-defined foils: one foil ('configural') has the same mountain positions but two swapped mountain identities, another ('elemental') has the same layout but one mountain was replaced with a novel shape, and the final foil ('spatial') has the mountains in approximately the correct 'order' but the actual positions are not the same as the target landscape.
 This foil set provides the possibiltiy to acquire additional information from incorrect responses based on the foil selected, but also allows strategic guessing.
 For instance, you could quickly eliminate the 'elemental' foil (by looking for the odd mountain out from the entire set), and eliminate the 'Spatial' foil as it will have unique mountain positions relative to the set.
 After identifying the 'spatial' foil, you then know the correct layout order, so the correct response is picked from the remaining two with the same approximate order as the 'spatial' foil.
 While this is likely not an issue for the target population for the original task, for more general assessment we felt that this categorically-defined foil set would be more of a liability than an asset.
 The GettingLost.ca version produces random foils procedurally by a set range of variation about the five properties used to generate the mountain stimuli.
 The default implementation on GettingLost.ca uses a cached set of 100 stimuli, but can also generate an effectively limitless number of stimuli on demand.